-Remember, these are additions to mealtimes to reinforce protein levels and vitamins – not a main course in and of themselves.
+Remember, these are additions to mealtimes to reinforce protein levels and vitamins – not the main course in and of themselves.

 Keep an eye on your dog to see if he or she experiences stomach pains or an upset tummy as shrimps become a more consistent part of his or her diet.

-A dog who has these symptoms perhaps ought to be eating less shrimps overall, or at least have them instead as an occasional treat.
+A dog who has these symptoms perhaps ought to be eating fewer shrimps overall, or at least have them instead as an occasional treat.